Dual Geometry of Entanglement Entropy via Deep Learning: Thermodynamics of Schwarzschild-type black holes

-Another example allowing the same metric ansatz is a black hole.
-For the Schwarzschild black hole, a blackening factor is given by \be f (u) = 1 + k \fr{u^2}{R^2} - \fr{u^d}{u_h^d} . \ee The blackening factor allows a simple root $u_h$ called the horizon.
+Another example allowing the same metric ansatz is a black hole in the Einstein frame.
+For the Schwarzschild black hole, a blackening factor is given by \be f (u) = 1 - \fr{u^2}{u_h^2} . \ee The blackening factor allows a simple root $u_h$ called the horizon.
 In the outside of a black hole ($0 \le u < u_h$), the blackening factor is always positive.
 Intriguingly, it was known that the quantities characterizing a black hole satisfy the thermodynamics law.
 From the holography point of view, the black hole thermodynamics corresponds to that of the dual QFT.
-It was also known that a $p$-brane gas uniformly distributed in an AdS space admits a Schwarzschild-type black hole with the following blackening factor \be f(u) = 1 - \fr{u^{d-p}}{u_h^{d-p}} , \ee where the horizon $u_h$ crucially relies on the energy density of a $p$-brane gas \cite{Park:2021wep,Park:2021tpz}.
+It was also known that a $p$-brane gas uniformly distributed in an AdS space admits a Schwarzschild-type black hole with the following blackening factor \be f(u) = 1 - \fr{u^{2-p}}{u_h^{2-p}} , \ee where the horizon $u_h$ crucially relies on the energy density of a $p$-brane gas \cite{Park:2021wep,Park:2021tpz}.